nbicocchi/ooprogramming/README.md

 How does the exam is evaluated?
 > The final grade is a subjectively-weighted (Prof. Bicocchi is the subject) average between the home project and the oral examination.
 > The oral examination is composed of theoretical questions about Java and Python and simple quizzes and exercises that anyone that developed a 2000 lines software project is quickly able to solve.
+The websites reported above, in particular https://www.w3resource.com/ and https://exercism.io/ provide plenty of examples.